VoronDesign/Voron-Documentation/tuning/secondary_printer_tuning.md

 ### Setup

+{: .note }
+These instructions assume that you are using a reasonably up to date klipper, which supports ZERO_REFERENCE_POSITION.
+If you have an older install, and need to use RELATIVE_REFERENCE_INDEX, you may find instructions for that [here](./relative_reference_index.html)

 Because your mesh can change at different bed, chamber, and frame temperatures, it is generally recommended to generate a mesh before every print rather than using saved meshes.

 All of the `[bed_mesh]` configuration options and explanations can be found [in the Klipper docs](https://github.com/KevinOConnor/klipper/blob/master/docs/Bed_Mesh.md).